 Summer Reading List

-If you haven’t done so already, please mark our Festival dates of 29 April to 5 May in your calendars.
+If you haven’t done so already, please mark our 2020 Festival dates of 27 April to 3 May in your calendars.
 We launch our program on 12 March, and we’re already so excited to show you what we’ve been working on.

-On behalf of all of us at Sydney Writers’ Festival, I’d like to wish you a warm, relaxed festive season, with plenty of time to get through those summer reading stacks.
+On behalf of everyone at Sydney Writers’ Festival, I’d like to wish you a safe and relaxed holiday season.

 Michaela McGuire's Picks

 This paradoxically light, melancholy, tender and bitingly funny novel is one of my standout reads of the year.
 The immensely satisfying and wholly original narrator is Lillian – a chronically apathetic, lazy and impatient loser who has nothing going on in her life.
 When she receives an offer from her old boarding school friend Madison to move into her mansion and care for her twin stepkids, Lillian figures she might as well.
 This offer seems too good to be true because it is: the twins spontaneously burst into flames whenever they get agitated, and it’s up to Lillian to figure out how to help them.
 Writing in The New York Times, Taffy Brodessker-Akner (the author of another best book of the year) said: “Good Lord, I can’t believe how good this book is… It’s wholly original.
 It’s also perfect…”